 - PMC-Eight Wi-Fi controlled equatorial mounts

 - Twilight and EXOS manual alt-azimuth and equatorial mounts

-Additionally, ES sells a number of binoculars, microscopes, and other non-astronomical optical devices – as well as science toys and other items through Explore One, it’s subsidiary/brand targeted towards children.
+Additionally, ES sells a number of binoculars, microscopes, and other non-astronomical optical devices, as well as science toys and other items through Explore One, its subsidiary/brand targeted toward children.

-While the FirstLight telescopes are a little compromised when it comes to their mounts and accessories, every telescope Explore Scientific sells that we’ve tested has been superb optically.
+While the FirstLight telescopes are a little compromised when it comes to their mounts and accessories, every Explore Scientific telescope that we’ve tested has been superb optically.
 Mechanically, most of the stuff ES sells is no slouch either.

-Explore Scientific also offers a unique ExploreSTARS transferrable warranty on nearly all of their products – no matter from who, where or when you got your telescope or accessory, they’ll fix or replace it free of charge if needed and the same applies to anyone you sell or give it to.
-Explore Scientific’s customer service is some of the best we’ve ever seen and an absolute hallmark of the industry.
+Explore Scientific also offers a unique ExploreSTARS transferable warranty on nearly all of their products—no matter from whom, where, or when you got your telescope or accessory, they’ll fix or replace it free of charge if needed, and the same applies to anyone you sell or give it to.
+Explore Scientific’s customer service is some of the best we’ve ever seen and is an absolute hallmark of the industry.

 Explore Scientific is the “new kid on the block” in the astronomical equipment world.
-With barely eleven years since its founding in July 2008, it is amazing just how fast the company has overtaken the amateur astronomy hobby.
+With barely eleven years since its founding in July 2008, it is amazing just how fast Explore Scientific Company has overtaken the amateur astronomy hobby.

 Explore Scientific was founded by Scott Roberts, a former Meade employee who held several high-ranking positions within that company.
 In addition to Explore Scientific and its subsidiary, Explore One, Roberts runs a number of non-profit astronomy outreach groups, serves on the board of Astronomers Without Borders, and has contributed to a number of documentary films.

 Where to Buy Explore Scientific Telescopes?

 In the US, most of the online Explore Scientific telescopes are sold through: